ThibautBENEFICE/VLG/README.md

 bfs required.

-There are 2 main sections to this project: the bounding eccentricities algorithm (which was given in project description) and the method of selection of the successive nodes for which we compute their eccentricity (the select_next_root function).
+There are 2 main sections to this project: the bounding eccentricities algorithm and the method of selection of the successive nodes for which we compute their eccentricity (the select_next_root function).